dar-io/archive_dario.tv/_posts/2017-11-10-bbc-news-frontpage.markdown

       - Paragraph: |
           <strong>Usability Research</strong> <br />I worked with the research team to help define research goals.
 I went to usability research sessions in London and Toronto with the research team to validate design concepts using the prototypes I built for the front page.

+    Media:
+      - Full-width-image: /assets/images/homepage/homepage_sketch-wide.jpg
+        Figcaption: "Early sketch of the News homepage focused on targeting underserved audiences and exploring the question: How Might We effectively showcase Features, Live, Video and Visual Journalism to surface the depth and breadth of content from across BBC News output?"

-  - Theme-Classes: block-mb block-mt bg-gray-100
+  - Theme-Classes: block-mt bg-gray-100
     Pattern-Image:
     Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-8
     Subheading: Observe.
 Think.
 Make.
 Test.
 Repeat.
     H2-Heading: Design Process
     Description:
-      - H3-Heading: Talk to people.
-Observe.
+      - H3-Heading: Observe.
 Get inspired.
       - Paragraph: "Talk to people, analyse data, gather requirements, observe, throw away any preconceived assumptions.
 Inspire new thinking by observing problems from different angles.
 Then, get a good night sleep."

       - Paragraph: "During the discovery phase, I started gathering requirements from stakeholders and also learning who are the decision makers.
 I carried out audience and competitor analysis to gather data and insights into user behaviours."

-      - Paragraph: "I shadowed senior homepage editors and journalists to understand their workflow when curating stories to be featured on the news front page.
+      - Paragraph: "I shadowed senior front page editors and journalists to understand their workflow when curating stories to be featured on the news front page.
 I talked to engineers.
 I questioned everything and challenged any preconceived assumptions."

+    Media:
+      - Full-width-image: /assets/images/homepage/01-sketch-top-stories.jpg
+        Layout-Classes: align-content-center
+        Figcaption: "Early exploration of the Top stories slice with a variety of content types.
+The goal was to showcase depth and breath of news stories."

   - Theme-Classes: block-mb block-mt bg-snow
     Pattern-Image: